• Skip to primary navigation

 • Fresh vegetables like alfalfa, celery, carrots, spinach, broccoli, beansprouts, etc.

-• Citrus fruits like lemon, orange, mandarin, limes, grapefruit, etc. Cantaloupe and papaya also produce it.
+• Citrus fruits like lemon, orange, mandarin, limes, grapefruit, etc. Cantaloupe and papaya also produce inositol.

 • Whole grains like oats, wheat, amaranth, etc.